Terpenes May Improve Effectiveness of Medical Marijuana

 In “Taming THC,” Russo focused on the interaction between terpenes and cannabinoids.
 With that being said, the knowledge is useless without some way to apply it.
 His solution: selective breeding designed around terpenes.
 Citing the 2002 study, “The Inheritance of Chemical Phenotype in Cannabis Sativa,” Russo suggested that growers focus on their desired terpenes when breeding.

 “K”, like multiple growers on online forums, believes that a number of variables (lighting, soil composition, nutrients, etc.) can influence terpene production.
-If growers are able to influence the production of specific terpenes, they could improve their product’s effectiveness.
+If growers are able to influence the production of specific terpenes, they could improve the product’s effectiveness.

-Terpenes Can Improve Medical Marijuana, Infused Products
+Using Terpenes To Enhance Medical Marijuana, Infused Products

 It’s been reported that certain terpenes dilate capillaries in the lungs.
 Logic tells us that this would be useful in the case of smoked or vaporized cannabis.
 Dilated capillaries would enable beneficial cannabinoids to enter the bloodstream easier.
 This certainly could be useful for growers who know how their crops will be ingested, and in the production of cannabis concentrates.